mwszekely/preact-prop-helpers/README.md

 <hr />

 ### useAnimationFrame

-The (optionally non-stable) `callback` you provide will start running every frame after the component mounts.
+The callback you provide will start running every frame after the component mounts.